flycloud-king/DTI_KiBA/README.md

 Two types of models were trained: RandomForest and XGBoost.
 A single approach with train test splitting, then a single model is build on train data and tested on tested.
 Both models show signs of over-fitting and XBGoost more so.
 Then I tried the nested cross-validation approach, and it tool forever to run.

+The test section is the at the end in Section 5.
+Assuming the test file is in the same format as the input file.
+Then went through several steps to generate the predictions